 I started at Hillside after being told about it by a professional I was working with.
 In fact, they mentioned it to me a number of times, but I didn't think it was for me.
 My previous experience of day centres had left me sceptical.
 I could not have been more wrong.
 I eventually referred myself and met Jessie, who became my employment support worker.
-Jessie immediately noticed I had been volunteering at an after-school club and suggested I do some sort of teaching qualification, something I had not thought of myself.
-After researching courses together, I settled on the supporting teaching and learning course at WM College, which is a course to become a teaching assistant.
+Jessie immediately noticed I had been volunteering at an after-school club and suggested I do some sort of teaching at an after-school club and suggested I do some sort of teaching at allering courses together, I settled on the supporting teaching and learning courses at WM College, which is a course to become a teaching assistant.
 I also started mentoring at Hillside in the entry level English class.
-As part of my course, I did a placement one day a week, which I found a very valuable experience academically but I also found that I loved working with children.
+As part of my course, I did a placement one day a week, which I found a very valuable experience academically but I also found that I loved working with